 What To Do in the Workplace

 Breaks for walking or stretching throughout the day can relieve stress and boost mood, creating a happier workplace for all.
 Office-wide education about quitting smoking or improving physical fitness is also beneficial for employees dealing with any level of depression.
 Employers can work with the onsite clinic to plan wellness events and put together educational materials on the many reasons to live a healthy life.
-And, of course, all employees should be encouraged to go to the clinic on a regular basis.
+And, of course, if you currently sponsor a health center, all employees should be encouraged to visit on a regular basis.